Reed Diffusers 101: Everything You Need to Know

 Which scent should I choose?

-Come with me for a quick tour of the five oil blends I make in my little studio.
+Come with me for a quick tour of the five oil blends I make in my studio.

 They can be divided into: two citrus options, two floral options, one great all rounder and two seasonally spiced blends.